waifuvault/WaifuVault/README.md

 `.env` file must be created for this application to work.
 Rename `.envExample` to `.env`

+This service also has a dependency on Redis, this can be started using the docker-compose file

 ### Env file settings

 Required Settings